tedneward/Azgaarnoth/Classes/Mystic/Awakened.md

     npc.bonusactions.append("***Perceive the Unseen (5 psi; concentration, 1 min.).*** You gain the ability to see auras even of invisible or hidden creatures.
 Until your concentration ends, you can see all creatures, including hidden and invisible ones, regardless of lighting conditions.")

 def intellectfortress(npc):
-    npc.bonusactions.append("***Psychic Focus: Intellect Fortress.*** While focused on this discipline, you gain resistance to psychic damage.")
+    npc.bonusactions.append("***Psychic Focus: Intellect Fortress.*** While focused on this discipline, you gain resistance to psychic damage.
+The benefit lasts until you are incapacitated or until you use another bonus action to choose a different focus benefit.
+You can have only one psychic focus benefit at a time, and using the psychic focus of one discipline doesn't limit your ability to use other disciplines.")

     npc.reactions.append("***Psychic Backlash (2 psi).*** You impose disadvantage on an attack roll against you if you can see the attacker.
 If the attack still hits you, the attacker takes 2d10 psychic damage.")